2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/services/page-service.md

 page.Activate("turnOn");
 ```

+Features you can activate as of v12.02

+* `jQuery`
+    _note: in Oqtane 💧 this will include jQuery slim as that is the default.
+We're still trying to enhance this_
+* `jQuery.slim` - this is jQuery without ajax and effects
+    _note: in Dnn ☢ this will include jQuery_
+* `jQuery.Ui` - this is the UI component.
+As it requires jQuery to work, that would be auto-included as well.

 We'll list the keys of features that can be activated, as there will be quite a few.
 But as of the first release now it's

 * `turnOn` - the JavaScript Activation system